Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

 # Module 5: Operate and Monitor AKS
 In this module you will learn how to operate and monitor Azure Kubernetes Service.
-You will learn about [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview), [Defender for Containers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction), and [Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/overview).
+You will learn about [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview), [Azure Policy for Kubernetes](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes), and [Defender for Containers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction).

 ## Container Insights
 Container Insights is a feature designed to monitor the performance of container workloads deployed to the cloud.
 It gives you performance visibility by collecting memory and processor metrics from controllers, nodes, and containers that are available in Kubernetes through the Metrics API.
 After you enable monitoring from Kubernetes clusters, metrics and Container logs are automatically collected for you through a containerized version of the Log Analytics agent for Linux.
 Metrics are sent to the [metrics database in Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-platform-metrics).
 Log data is sent to your [Log Analytics workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview).